canonical/serial-vault/README.md

 #### Adding new golang dependency

-We are using `govendor` tool to manage dependency in Serial Vault.
-It will be installed after the first run of `get-deps.sh`.
-If you need to add a new dependency to this project, please run  `govendor fetch github.com/new/package` and commit the changes in `vendor/vendor.json` file.
+`Serial Vault` uses `go mod` to manage its dependencies.

+- Run `go get foo/bar` in the source folder to add the dependency to go.mod file.
+- Run `go build ./...` to check that everything works.

+To remove a dependency

+- Edit your code and remove the import reference.
+- Run `go mod tidy` in the source folder to remove dependency from go.mod file.

 ### Install Go
 Follow the instructions to [install Go](https://golang.org/doc/install).